Table of Contents

 Eat Smaller Meals

-Eating smaller meals can help the digestive tract do its job.
-Eating large meals can result in too much pressure on the digestive tract.
-As a result, this pressure creates digestive issues.
+Eating smaller meals makes it easier for the digestive tract to do its job.
+Eating large meals can result in too much pressure on the digestive tract, and this pressure creates digestive issues.

-For instance, be aware of tendencies to snack unnecessarily, eat from large buffets, or eat emotionally.
-In addition, work on eating intuitively and acknowledging hunger and fullness cues (13).
+For instance, be aware of potential tendencies to snack unnecessarily, eat in an undisciplined way from large buffets, or eat emotionally.
+It may help considerably to work on eating intuitively and acknowledging hunger and fullness cues.

 Manage Fat Intake